Skip to content

 • Restart: docker restart open-webui

-Nginx-Certbot Container
+Nginx-Certbot Container:

-• Stop: Navigate to /root/nginx and execute docker compose down.
+• Stop: docker compose down

 question_mark